codeMAHDI/interview_prep./lib/DOC.md

 }
 ```
 ### Non-Nullable Types
-1. By default, types in Dart are non-nullable.
+1. In Dart, every single variable is non-nullable by default.
-2. A variable of a non-nullable type cannot hold a null value
+2. A variable of a non-nullable type cannot hold a null value.
 ```dart
 String name = "John";  // Non-nullable String
 ```
 ### Late Variables
-1. Dart allows the use of the `late` keyword to delay the initialization of a variable.
+1. Dart allows the use of the `late` keyword to **delay the initialization of a variable**.
 This is useful when you want to ensure a non-nullable variable is assigned later, but before it is accessed.
 ```dart
 late String name;
 void setName() {